 7) Water boiled with coriander nourishes and cools the urinary tract and flushes out the toxins.

-8)Including fibre in the diet too helps to relieve UTI.
+8)Including fiber in the diet also helps to relieve UTI.

 9) Include cucumber in the diet as it is highly rich in water content.